NeuroTechX/ntx_slack_archive/devices.md

  >i'm not really worried about the wifi.
 32 channels at 1kHz should works, it's more that if you want more, and want reliability, wired is better

+8/16/2017 11:10 AM

+ **aj** :

+ >Yea but electrical shock is a thing and electrodes on brains